SV-ROS/intro_to_ros/README.md

   Launch the ros packages from:
     roslaunch bv80bot_node bv80bot.launch

-  you can set an argument in the /neato_node/launch/bringup-all.launch file to controll mapping vs nav
+  You can set an argument in the /neato_node/launch/bringup-all.launch file to controll mapping vs nav
      ...
      <!--
         Set do_map to "true" to run the robot with gmapping to create a map.